stomperlp/pathfinder/README.md

 Tool icons must be present as PNG files in the folder src/resources/images/toolIcons/.

-The program does not save data permanently—all changes are lost upon closing.
+The program does not save data permanently—all changes are lost upon closing although this might change in futur versions.

-For custom extensions, refer to the class structure in the UML diagrams located in the diagramme/ folder.

 ## Chemie und STALINdustrie